QuantEcon/lecture-python-intro/lectures/money_inflation_nonlinear.md

 Nevertheless, the economic logic underlying an  analysis based on what we called ''method 2''  remains unchanged.

-We shall discover qualitatively similar outcomes to those that we studied  in the lecture  {doc}`money_inflation`.
+We shall discover qualitatively similar outcomes to those that we studied  in {doc}`money_inflation`.

 That lecture presented a linear version of the model in this lecture.